SGD Help: Protein Information

 The amino acid sequence is displayed in 60-residue blocks.
 Residues are numbered on the left side.
 The sequence shown by default is that of the reference strain, but the pull-down menu allows selection of the sequence from any of the other cerevisiae strains whose sequence is available in SGD.
 Also included is a button to Download the sequence, which loads a flat-text browser page with the amino acid displayed in FASTA format.
 Known modification sites (currently phosphorylation) are highlighted on the sequence by color.
 (See next section for further information on modifications.)

-If there is protein modification data available for the protein, this section of the page shows this information in a table format.
-Currently, only phosphorylation sites are available, but in the future this section will include additional modifications as well.
-Protein phosphorylation data is drawn from PhosphoGRID and Phosphopep databases.
-The phosphorylated residues are listed and the link under the source column is linked out to the entry at the external website.
-The phosphorylation sites shown are for the strain selected for the sequence display above - changing the selected strain may change the list phosphorylation sites.
-Since annotations at PhosphoGrid don't record strain information, they are assumed to be valid for each strain, unless the indicated residue is not present - mutated - in a given strain.
+If there are protein modification data available for the protein, this section of the page shows this information in tabular format.
+Protein phosphorylation data is taken from PhosphoGRID.
+Additional phosphorylation data, and other modification types, are curated by SGD.
+The modified sites shown match the sequence for the selected strain displayed above - changing the selected strain may change the listed sites.
+Annotations are assumed to be valid for each strain, unless the indicated residue is not present - polymorphic, mutated, etc. - in a given strain.

 Data in this section are calculated from the protein sequence using BioPerl Seq libraries and CODONW software.